Skip to main content

 Urea (BUN)

-BUN is a kidney function marker that athletes should monitor regularly.
+BUN is a kidney function marker that active individuals should monitor regularly.
 Intense exercise, high-protein diets, and protein supplementation can all elevate BUN levels.
 Adequate hydration during training is essential for accurate results and optimal kidney function.

 Learn more